• XARAGUA

 Doctrinal, cultural, or territorial continuity is at risk

-All ecclesiastical and intelligence options have failed or would delay response unacceptably
+All intelligence options have failed or would delay response unacceptably

 ---